-How many children can be placed in my home?
+How Many Children can be Placed in My Home?

-he number of children placed in the home must be based on the assessed capacity of the foster home and the needs of the children.
+The number of children placed in the home must be based on the assessed capacity of the foster home and the needs of the children.
 The maximum number of children that can be placed in a foster home at any given time is four, except under the following conditions:

-- The placement of sibling groups
+- · The placement of sibling groups;

-- Placement of children in a home in which they have lived previously
+- · Placement of children in a home in which they have lived previously;

-- Short term emergency placements
+- · Short term emergency placements; and

-- Provision of short term respite
+- Provision of short-term respite.

 No more than two of the above circumstances are allowed at any time as the basis to exceed four children.
 When exceeding the number of four children, age must be considered as a factor.
 If four preschool aged children are in the home, no more than two may be under 24 months of age or if no other preschool children are in the home, three children under 30 months of age may be placed.

 Exceptions will only be made with Regional Director approval or designate approval, which will require review and renewal every two weeks.